vseryakov/backendjs/README.md

   - modules will be loaded from the modules/ older
   - locales from the locales/ folder
   - files in the web/ folder will be added to the static search path
-  - all tempates from views/ folder will be used for rendering
+  - all templates from views/ folder will be used for rendering

 If there is a config file present as `etc/config` it will be loaded as well, this way each package can maintain its default config parameters if necessary without touching other or global configuration.
-Although such config files will not be reloaded on changes, when NPM installs or updtes packages it moves files around so watching the old config is no point because the updated config file will be different.
+Although such config files will not be reloaded on changes, when NPM installs or updates packages it moves files around so watching the old config is no point because the updated config file will be different.

 # Database schema definition